 Fluorescence methods are often employed.
-Cells are labeled with a fluorescent dye that attaches specifically to a given component of the cell.
-A laser beam excites their fluorescence.
-The fluorescence pulse emitted by a cell has intensity (amplitude) proportional to the quantity of component in the cell.
+A cells in diluted solution are labeled with a fluorescent dye that attaches specifically to a given component of the cell.
+The cells are conveyed by a laminar stream in a small duct and cross a laser beam that excites their fluorescence.
+The fluorescence pulse emitted by a cell has intensity proportional to the quantity of component in the cell.
 By measuring and classifying many pulses (i.e. by collecting the measurement histogram) the distribution of the component in the cell population is obtained.